-Abstract-For a block-fading channel, this paper optimizes the allocation of redundancy between packet-level erasure coding (which provides additional packets to compensate for packet loss) and physical layer channel coding (which lowers the probability of packet loss).
+For a block-fading channel, this paper optimizes the allocation of redundancy between packet-level erasure coding (which provides additional packets to compensate for packet loss) and physical layer channel coding (which lowers the probability of packet loss).
 After some manipulation, standard optimization techniques determine the trade-off between the amount of packet-level erasure coding and physical-layer channel coding that minimizes the transmit power required to provide reliable communication.
-Our results indicate that the optimal combination of packet-level erasure coding and physical-layer coding provides a significant benefit over pure physical-layer coding when no form of channel diversity is present within a packet transmission.
-However, the benefit of including packetlevel erasure coding diminishes as more diversity becomes available within a packet transmission.
-Even with no diversity within a packet transmission, this paper shows that as the total redundancy becomes large the optimal redundancy for packetlevel erasure coding reaches a limit while the optimal redundancy for physical-layer coding continues to increase.
-Hence providing limitless redundancy at the packet-level with rateless codes such as fountain codes is not the best use of limitless redundancy for block-fading channels.
+Our results indicate that the optimal combination of packet-level erasure coding provides a significant benefit over pure physical-layer coding when no form of channel diversity is present within a packet transmission.
+However, the benefit of including packet-level erasure coding diminishes as more diversity becomes available within a packet transmission.
+Even with no diversity within a packet transmission, this paper shows that as the total redundancy becomes large the optimal redundancy for packet-level erasure coding reaches a limit while the optimal redundancy for physical-layer coding inmitless redundancy at the packet-level with rateless codes such as fountain codes is not the best use of limitless redundancy for block-fading channels.

+Index Terms

-Index Terms-Cross-layer coding, cross-layer optimization, selection diversity, rateless codes, Rayleigh fading channels.
+Cross-layer coding, cross-layer optimization, selection diversity, rateless codes, Rayleigh fading channels.

-I. Introduction
+I. INTRODUCTION

-IRELESS channels require physical-layer coding in order to combat the interference and noise faced by every packet and some form of packet-level erasure coding to deal with packets lost to severe fading.
+W IRELESS channels require physical-layer coding in order to combat the interference and noise faced by every packet and some form of packet-level erasure coding to deal with packets lost to severe fading.
 Because both forms of coding draw from a common pool of available redundancy, the transmitter should optimize the allocation of redundancy between these two coding mechanisms.
 This paper provides a convex-optimization approach to determine the optimal allocation for wireless block fading channels.
-Applying this approach provides insight into how the allocation of redundancy between these two coding mechanisms evolves as more redundancy becomes available and how available diversity affects the value of packet-level erasure coding.
+Applying this approach provides insight into how the allocation of redundancy between